provenancetech/pti-docs/guide/v1/sdk.md

 The value of `USER_ID` is also under your control.
 It corresponds to the value you passed in the `id` field in the body of the [create user](https://provenancetech.github.io/pti-docs/api/v1/#/default/post_users) API call.
 You must store the `this` value at user creation time to make sure you can associate your users with users in the PTI platform.

+The value of `operation` will select the pathway under which KYC will be made.
+Passing an invalid `operation` value will result in an error.

 The value of `lang` is to specify which language strings should be used in the form.
 Default is `en` (English)

-The value of `operation` will only be used in the case of a KYC